-Companies that fail to achieve compliance will be subject to stiff penalties and fines.
+Companies that fail to comply with GDPR regulations and not achieve compliance will be subject to stiff penalties and fines.

 GDPR requirements apply to each member state of the European Union, aiming to create more consistent protection of consumer and personal data across EU nations.
 Some of the key requirements of GDPR include: